puppetlabs/relay-docs/docs/integrating-with-relay.md

 ### Using relaysh/core

 Using the `relaysh/core` image is the easiest option because it avoids having to build and push a custom container image, but it restricts you to providing your script in a single file.
 To use it, make your script accessible via https — github repositories or gists both work fine — and provide the URL to it in the `inputFile` attribute on a `step` or `trigger` definition.
+For very simple scripts, you can use the [`input` attribute](./reference/relay-workflows.md#input) and provide your commands as an array of shell commands.

 There are two variants of `relaysh/core`, indicated by their tag: `relaysh/core:latest` accepts a Bash shell as input and `relaysh/core:latest-python` (as you might expect) expects a Python script.
 Specify which you want to use in the `image` attribute of your definition.